 For all non-emergencies, here's a list of 50 fabulous things to do while you're single.
 I'm sure you're an expert at passing the time on your own, but in case the thought of breaking the glass comes to mind, here are a few ideas before desperation sets in.

 - Draw.
 You don't have to be artistic; just pick up a pen or pencil and doodle.
-Very therapeutic.
+It's very therapeutic.
 Especially when you draw an ex with horns and a snake tongue.

 - Volunteer.
 What do you like?
 Pets?
 Art?
 Kids?
 Try any place where they can be found, like a shelter, museum, or hospital.
 It really gives you a boost to give unconditionally.